-CoMIS, or Conference MIS, was formed and is completely run by Carlson undergraduate students.
-CoMIS was conceived in February of 2011, when a team of four were returning on an airplane back from the Simon Fraser University, Vancouver case competition.
+CoMIS was created by a team of Carlson School of Management undergraduate students in February of 2011, who were returning on an airplane from a case competition in Vancouver.
 They were the second team that had attended an international competition in Carlson’s history, and they had really enjoyed competing in Vancouver.

-Team coach Corrinne Fiedler was in her seat when she looked behind towards the back of the plane to check on the team.
-She saw that some of the students out of their flight seats and in the aisle, leaning over the seated students and talking fervently to each other.
+Team coach Corrinne Fiedler was in her seat when she looked towards the back of the plane to check on the the students when she saw that some of the students out of their seats, leaning over the seated students and talking fervently to each other.
 Thinking that they should be seated, she left her seat to scold the students.
-As she approached, she noticed that they were doodling on an airplane napkin – as it turns out, the students were brainstorming the creation of a completely student-run IT case competition at the University of Minnesota IT case competition.
+As she approached, she noticed that they were doodling on an airplane napkin – as it turns out, the students were brainstorming the creation of a completely student-run IT case competition at the University of Minnesota.
 Their thought process was simple: if they had so much fun competing in these competitions, why couldn’t Carlson host one?

 The group of students went to the Management Information Systems department with their idea.
-It was emphasized that the team wanted this to be completely student run.
 Alok Gupta, then-current department chair, supported the team and engaged Norm Chervany and Ravi Bapna, in partnership with the University English department, to write the first case.

-The first CoMIS Case Competition was held in the spring of 2012, with eight competing teams.
+The first CoMIS case competition was held in the spring of 2012 and had eight competing teams.
 In 2014, the Executive Advisory Board on the Curriculum started giving full support to CoMIS.
 In 2015, the first CoMIS invitation for an international team was given to Simon Fraser University.
 In 2017, CoMIS hosted teams from Hungary, Canada, China, Thailand, and Singapore.

-The CoMIS planning committee thanks the Information and Decision Sciences department for their consistent support and dedication to making the University of Minnesota a driver in higher education and innovation.
+The CoMIS planning committee would also like to thank the Information and Decision Sciences (IDSc) department for their consistent support and dedication to making the University of Minnesota a driver in higher-education and innovation.
 The department activates passion for learning and collaboration within the CoMIS planning committee.